silverspringnetworks/developer_program/SDK/Starfish Example Plot Application/README.md

-# Silver Spring Networks Starfish JS SDK Reference APP
+# Starfish Data Platform Reference App

 To run this application, just open `index.html` in the browser.